Things to do in Santorini Greece:

 The Akrotiri Archaeological Site

-The Discovery of Akrotiri on Santorini
+The Discovery of the Akrotiri Ruins

-For the history lover’s and even if you are not- the Akrotiri Archaeological site will not be a disappointment while visiting the island of Santorini.
+For the history lover’s and even if you are not- the Akrotiri excavations will not be a disappointment while visiting the island of Santorini.
 Discovering while you are traveling how people lived back in history, what they endured, how they succumbed or survived the elements can add a whole different understanding of the culture.